-The fund trades equities and will therefore, generally, be exposed to general equity market risk and sector risk.
+The fund trades equities and will therefore, generally, be exposed to general equity market risk, sector risk and country and regional risk.

 Equity market risk

 Equity market risk is the risk of losses due to fluctuations in equity prices.
 Fluctuations in equity prices may be significant and may be a reaction to company specific, political or regulatory conditions, among other things.
 They may also be a consequence of sector, regional, local or general market and economic conditions.